Boosting Internationally Educated Nurses’ Success in U.S. and Canadian Practice

 Colleges and Universities

-In addition to staffing agencies, nursing programs at colleges and universities provide significant support for IENs:
+In addition to staffing agencies, nursing programs at colleges and universities provide significant support for IENs wanting to practice in the United States or Canada:

-• Bridge Programs: Specifically designed for IENs, these programs bridge the gap between foreign education and U.S. nursing standards, often including coursework, clinical experiences, and NCLEX preparation.
+• Bridge programs bridge the gap between foreign education and U.S. or Canadian nursing standards, often including coursework, clinical experiences, and NCLEX/REx-PN preparation.

-• RN-to-BSN Programs: These programs aid in the transition from an associate degree to a bachelor's degree in nursing, enhancing career advancement and leadership opportunities.
+• RN-to-BSN programs facilitate the transition from an associate's degree to a bachelor's degree in nursing to enhance career advancement and leadership opportunities.

-• Scholarship and Financial Aid Programs: Financial assistance can help alleviate the costs associated with additional education and the licensure process.
+• Scholarship and financial aid programs specifically for IENs offset the costs associated with additional education and the licensure process.

-• Collaboration with Local Healthcare Systems: Partnerships with healthcare institutions often create employment opportunities for IENs.
+• Collaboration with local healthcare systems often creates employment opportunities for IENs.

-Nursing programs and healthcare institutions are important in supporting IENs through successful licensure and integration into the U.S. nursing workforce.
+Nursing programs and healthcare institutions are instrumental in supporting IENs through successful licensure and integration into U.S. or Canadian nursing workforces.

 Healthcare Providers

-Healthcare providers are instrumental in welcoming and supporting IENs post-licensure.
-They offer support through:
+Healthcare providers are essential in welcoming and supporting IENs after licensure and offer support through:

-• Mentorship Programs: Pairing IENs with experienced nurses provides essential guidance as they adjust to cultural nuances and the U.S. healthcare system.
+• Mentorship programs led by experienced nurses provide IENs with essential guidance as they adjust to cultural nuances and the U.S. or Canadian healthcare systems.

-• Culturally Sensitive Onboarding and Orientation: It is crucial to address the specific needs of IENs, including cultural differences and language barriers.
-This may include offering translation services and cultural sensitivity training for staff.
+• Culturally sensitive onboarding and orientation address the specific needs of IENs, including cultural differences and language barriers.
+This may include offering translation services and providing staff training.

-• Ongoing Professional Development: Continuing education opportunities focused on U.S. healthcare regulations, specific specialties, and cultural competence help IENs stay informed and broaden their knowledge.
+• Ongoing professional development focused on U.S. or Canadian healthcare regulations, specific specialties, and cultural competence helps IENs stay informed and broaden their knowledge.

-• Support Groups and Networking Opportunities: These events allow IENs to connect with colleagues, share experiences, and foster community.
+• Support groups and networking opportunities allow IENs to connect with colleagues, share experiences, and foster community.

 Through effective onboarding and professional support programs, healthcare providers can smooth the transition for IENs into their new environment and strengthen their teams.